MarkosKon/ftnode/README.md

 `varLib.instancer` and `pyftsubset` are part of the python package `fonttools`, and for this script to work, you need to install them with `pip install fonttools Brotli` (Brotli is required by the fontttools).

-I'm also using `zx` to simplify child processes with Node, so you'll need to install it with `npm i -g zx`.
+I'm also using `zx` to simplify working with child processes in Node, so you'll need to install it with `npm i -g zx`.

 Needless to say that you need Python and Node to install the dependencies mentioned above.